arturoojeda/handy-adminpaq-integration/README.md

 # handy-adminpaq-integration
-Integrate Handy with your AdminPaq v7, 8 or 9.
+Integrate Handy with your AdminPaq.
+Visit http://ayuda.handy.la/general/adminpaq for details.